xuejunY/StormMonitor/README.md

   5. The file "demo video" is about how to do reliability monitoring.

 attention:we should use interface test tool , for example, post man, to commit log and soundness.ecl to bpCMon.
-About log,there exist some traces first print but delay to write in log file.it will be result some problems, such as "TAF" type error that bpCMon engine report,but we did not add "TAF" error in the log.Through response by bpCMon engine we can inspect this error.